If you wish to view our current tours please click the following link.

 Passengers can sip on cocktails and nibble on hors d' oeuvres while sinking into deep leather sofas in lounges and vista domes and relax by the rhythm of the train wheels rolling down the track.
 All meals are prepared fresh onboard and made to order by the onboard gourmet chefs.

 These private luxury rail cars are coupled onto the rear of scheduled Amtrak passenger trains all over the country.
 Our first class passengers are separated from the Amtrak passengers by locked doors.
 We provide our own onboard staff including our chef and make up our own gourmet menus for all meals.
 All drinks and food is included in the ticket price from the time you step onboard until you detrain.
 Everything is first class with every detail included.
 This is passenger train travel at it's finest.

-Three former California Zephyr cars need to be in Seattle for a charter train assignment and we are offering space on the positioning move Los Angeles to Seattle.
-Included in this positioning move will be the Silver Solarium Vista Dome-Sleeper-Rear end Lounge, the Silver Lariat Vista Dome Coach, and the Silver Rapids Sleeper.
+Two former California Zephyr cars need to be in Seattle for a charter train assignment and we are offering space on the positioning move Los Angeles to Seattle.
+Included in this positioning move will be the Silver Solarium Vista Dome-Sleeper-Rear end Lounge, the Silver Lariat Vista Dome Coach, and if demand warrants the Silver Rapids Sleeper will be included.

 Our chefs will prepare all meals on board from fresh ingredients.
 Daily meals will include breakfast, lunch, afternoon hors d'oeuvres and dinner.
 The bar, which features complimentary premium labels of beer, wine, and spirits, will be open until midnight.

 Guests who purchased sleeping accommodations may stay aboard upon arrival in Seattle, if desired.
 We request that you vacate your room by 9:00 AM on Dec.
 4, however, so we can prepare the cars for their used on the special charter train.